 “Putting a cover on the red carpet involves a cost, of course, and it’s a decision that we need to make wisely so that we don’t squander our money,” says McCullough, who is also involved in handling the show’s budget.
 “It also changes the way the carpet looks.
 It’s much prettier if it’s a sunny day and we don't have to have a canopy over it.”

-Two-time Emmy winning writer Dave Boone returns to the SAG Awards this year.
+Two-time Emmy winning writer strong>Dave Boonereturns to the SAG Awards this year.
 No stranger to awards shows, he’s a veteran of the Tony Awards, Academy of Country Music Awards, Emmy Awards, the Golden Globes and the Academy Awards.
 The WGA Award winner and Margolis go way back, too: They first collaborated back in 2000 on “The First Family’s Holiday Gift to America: A Tour of the White House,” when then-President and Mrs. Clinton invited cameras into their home.

 “Working with Jeff is like family,” he says of Margolis.
 “I had such a wonderful experience last year and I’m thrilled that he called me again to come back and do the show with this all-star team.”

-Paul Fagen, Quinn Monahan and Douglass M. Stewart Jr. are the producers of the show’s three “packages.”
+Paul Fagen, strong>Quinn Monahan and strong>Douglass M. Stewart Jr. /strong>are the producers of the show’s three “packages.”
 Fagen produces the “In Memoriam” homage, Monahan produces the union tribute segment and Stewart produces the Life Achievement Award tribute.
 Showcasing an actor’s legacy in just a few precise seconds can be a challenge.
 Take it from Fagen, who has been scouring footage for the past 8 years to find those quintessential clips that capsulizes an actor's career.

-From the announcers of the nominations to the presenters on the show, Talent Producer Maggie Barrett-Caulfield is responsible for booking them all.
+From the announcers of the nominations to the presenters on the show, Talent Producer strong>Maggie Barrett-Caulfieldis responsible for booking them all.
 She also works with the producers to determine creative celebrity pairings on stage.